dabeaz-course/practical-python/Notes/00_Setup.md

 Course material should be completed in section order, starting with section 1.
 Course exercises in later sections build upon code written in earlier sections.
+Many of the later exercises involve minor refactoring of existing code.

 ## Solution Code

 The `Solutions/` directory contains full solution code to selected exercises.
 Feel free to look at this if you need a hint.
-To get the most out of the course, you should try to create your own solutions first.
+To get the most out of the course however, you should try to create your own solutions first.

 [Contents](Contents)